UdyOhan/State-Machine/README.md

 ```

 ### Create Derived State classes
-Create State classes that derived form the base state class created above or from the base generic state class of same type parameter
+Create State classes that derived from
+- The base State class created above or
+- The base generic State class of same type parameter(In this case "State\<Transform\>")
 ```
 using System.Collections;
 using System.Collections.Generic;